Dr Ocean Mercier

 A senior lecturer at Te Kawa a Māui, Ocean teaches Te Pūtaiao Māori/Māori Science and Cultural Mapping, where students map features of relevance to te ao Māori.

 What are you currently teaching?

-In 2014, I'm co-teaching Science and Indigenous Knowledge with Fulbright recipient Beth Leonard, a native Alaskan scholar visiting from the University of Alaska Fairbanks.
-We use Moodle, videoconferencing, skype and VoiceThread as tools to create a virtual classroom that connects students in the USA and Wellington.
+In 2014, I co-taught Science and Indigenous Knowledge with Fulbright recipient Beth Leonard, a native Alaskan scholar visiting from the University of Alaska Fairbanks.
+We used Moodle, videoconferencing, skype, and VoiceThread as tools to create a virtual classroom that connected students in the USA and Wellington.

 What is your best piece of advice to current or prospective students?

 E Kore e Mutu te Ako: Learning never stops: so let's be always learning and learning all ways.

 Ocean was a recipient of the Ako Aotearoa Tertiary Teaching Excellence Award in 2012.